openeemeter/caltrack/docs/index.md

 The CalTRACK technical working group’s empirical testing of these methods is archived in a Github repository.
 The repository contains the results of a variety of tests related to the methods choices.
 In general, the group limited its discussions to focus on specific technical issues rather than on broader, policy-oriented issues.
 These discussions can be found in the "[Issues](https://github.com/caltrack-2/caltrack/issues?utf8=%E2%9C%93&q=is%3Aissue)" section of the[ CalTRACK Github repository](https://github.com/caltrack-2/caltrack).
-While summary statistics are presented for both monthly and daily analysis, the intent was to use testing to inform methods guidance rather than to provide for a software equivalency testing process.
+While summary statistics are presented for both billing period and daily analysis, the intent was to use testing to inform methods guidance rather than to provide for a software equivalency testing process.